Ph.D. in Metropolitan Planning, Policy, and Design

 Doctoral Foundation (16)

 The doctoral foundation is composed of 4 semester-long doctoral seminars in research design, quantitative methods, qualitative methods, and theory.
-Students also take 4 semesters of the research seminar in the first two years of the program; however, they are expected to participate in the seminar the entire time they are a Ph.D. student.
+Students also take 4 semesters of the research seminar in the first two years of the program; however, the department expects students to participate in the seminar beyond the first two years of study.

 CMP 7840 Advanced Planning Theory (3)